 Loosen the set screw on the in-feed roller chain sprocket.
-Loosen and remove the (3) bolts (two hex head and one socket head) holding the chain guard to the machine head.
+Loosen and remove the (2) hex head bolts holding the chain guard to the machine head.
 As you pull the unit free, pull off the in-feed chain sprocket you loosened.
 To remove the motor from the motor mount and chain guard, remove the two motor shaft chain sprockets and loosen and remove (4) socket head cap screws that are in a rectangular pattern surrounding the motor gear housing.
 To disassemble the motor mount from the chain guard remove the two remaining socket head cap screws with nuts.